Reda1337/SA-lab/phase-1-architectural-foundations/journal/week-01.md

 ### 8. Concerns about refactoring untrusted code

-Using or modifying code you don't trust is a concern — what if it mutates your data or causes unexpected side effects?
+Using or modifying code you don't trust is a concern, what if it mutates your data or causes unexpected side effects?

 To keep your code safe and immutable, use "Defensive Copying".
 It's the best simple solution when